 Chippokes Plantation Conference Shelter $315 per function

-Camping: $36 for a site; $67 for a group.
+Camping: $30 and $33 for a site; $67 for a group.
 Cabins can be rented for a higher rate.

 Freshwater fishing is available with a valid Virginia fishing license.
 An olympic size swimming pool is open Memorial Day through Labor Day.
 Concessions operate from the Saturday before Memorial Day weekend through Labor Day and include a snack bar at the swimming pool.
 Interpretive programming offers mansion and farm museum tours, canoe talks, Junior Ranger program, plantation and crop field tours, beach walks, and various seasonal programs.